 According to the Illinois Department of Transportation, in 2014, there were 4,129 crashes involving taxis in Chicago.
 830 of those accidents resulted in injury while three were fatal.
 Accidents can be a taxi cab colliding with you, your vehicle, or you may be injured as their passenger.
 In any case, it can be frightening to put your trust in a stranger to drive you through the city, and accidents can happen at any time.
 We are here to help you recover from these.

-The car accident attorneys at Agruss Law Firm, LLC have helped thousands of clients to seek justice and compensation for personal injuries, and you won’t owe us a penny for our services unless we win your case.
+The car accident attorneys at Mike Agruss Law have helped thousands of clients to seek justice and compensation for personal injuries, and you won’t owe us a penny for our services unless we win your case.
 If you or a loved one has been injured in a taxi accident, contact our office today for a free consultation.

 Causes of Taxi Accidents